The national income of a country means the sum total of incomes earned by the citizens of that country during a given period, over a year.

 National Policies:

-National income data form the basis of national policies such as employment policy because these figures enable us to know the direction in which the industrial output, investment and savings, etc. change, and proper measures can be adopted to bring the economy to the right path.
+National income data form the basis of national policies such as employment policy because these figures enable us to know the direction in which the industrial output, investment savings, etc. change, and proper measures can be adopted to bring the economy to the right path.

 Economic Planning: